olimorris/hledger-forecast/README.md

                                      [yearly], [half-yearly], [quarterly], [monthly], [weekly], [daily]
     -v, --verbose                    Show additional information in the summary -h, --help                       Show this help message

+### Compare command

+A core part of managing your personal finances is the comparison of what you _expected_ to happen versus what _actually_ happened.
+This can be challenging to accomplish with hledger so to make this easier, the app has a useful `compare` command:

+    hledger-forecast compare [path/to/file1.csv] [path/to/file2.csv]

+To generate CSV output with hledger, append `-O csv > output.csv` to your desired command.

+To make it easier to read horizontal output in the terminal, consider the use of a terminal pager like [most](https://en.wikipedia.org/wiki/Most_(Unix)) by appending `| most` to the compare command.

+> **Note:** The two CSV files being compared must have the same structure

 ## :gear: Creating your forecast